willypuzzle/laravel-permission/README.md

 If we follow the previous example, the first response will be a collection with the `delete article` permission and the second will be a collection with the `edit article` permission and the third will contain both.

+### Get Permissions' tree of a user
+It could be useful to get the permission tree (permission divided by sections) of a certain user.
+In order to do this you can use the method $user->getPermissionsTree() of HasRole trait.

 ### Using Blade directives
 This package also adds Blade directives to verify whether the currently logged in user has all or any of a given list of roles.